xangetzu/mkdocs-plex-guide-template/README.md

 The template will automatically use your GitHub username and repository name throughout the site.
 You can see this in action at my demo site: https://mistercalvin.github.io/mkdocs-plex-guide-template

+### Automatic Deployment
+The site is automatically built using GitHub Actions whenever changes are pushed to the main branch.
+After a successful build, the site is deployed to the `gh-pages` branch, which GitHub Pages then serves automatically.
+You can monitor the build and deployment process in the Actions tab of your repository.

 ## 📝 Customization

 ### Basic Configuration